Piotrusek/deej/README.md

 Optional:
 - 2 LED + 2 resistors with at least 220 Ohms (if you use ones with higher ressistance your led will be dimmer)
   - **Important:** make sure to get **linear** sliders, not logarithmic ones!
 Check the product description
-  - You can also use circular knobs if you like
 - Some wires
 - Any kind of box to hold everything together. **You don't need a 3D printer for this project!** It works fantastically with just a piece of cardboard or a shoebox.
 That being said, if you do have one, read on...